 How to Make Hydrangeas Blue

-All-natural way to turn Hydrangeas blue Hydrangeas turn blue based on the pH of the soil they are in.
-A pH lower than 6.0 will typically give you blue or lavender-hued flowers.
-When the pH is above 7.0 (alkaline), it gives pinks and reds.
-If you have a pink hydrangea and you want it to be blue, you need to bring those pH levels down in the soil.
+Hydrangeas turn blue based on the pH of the soil they are in.
+A pH lower than 6.0 typically produces blue or lavender-hued flowers.
+When the pH is above 7.0 (alkaline), it produces pinks and reds.
+If you have a pink hydrangea and want it to be blue, you need to bring the soil’s pH levels down.
 You can do this by adding sulfur or aluminum sulfate to the soil itself.

-If your blooms are currently pink, that means your soil is naturally alkaline.
+If your blooms are pink, that means your soil is naturally alkaline.
 You can turn them blue by adjusting this and making the soil acidic.
-Using an aluminum sulfate to keep them blue?
-Add about 4 tablespoons of it to a gallon of water and drench the base of the plant about every 2 to 4 weeks.
+Using aluminum sulfate to keep them blue?
+Add about 4 tablespoons to a gallon of water and drench the base of the plant about every 2 to 4 weeks.

 Love blue?
 Here’s my favorite collection of blue flowers.